Rising-Stars-by-Sunshine/COMPSCI206_Jiahe_Liu/Proposal/Readme.md

 *What are the key computational or analytical tools that you apply to answer your research question?*

 - I applied reinforcement learning models and AI agents, which are the objects in my research.
-The reinforcement learning model will focus on getting more rewards, while generative AI will consider human factors like trust.
+The reinforcement learning model will focus on getting more rewards, while generative AI, specifically ChatGPT 4.0, will consider human factors like trust.
 Understanding how different agents interact and make decisions can inform policy interventions aimed at improving market efficiency, resource allocation, and overall economic welfare.
 Additionally, this research can be applied in negotiation settings, conflict resolution processes, and strategic planning in business, politics, and international relations, where insights into human and AI decision-making dynamics are essential for achieving desirable outcomes.

 *What is the advanced technology or interdisciplinary insights that you integrate into the existing methods that smartly solve your research question?*